oldnapalm/CoordRecorder/README.md

 ## Features
 - Shows coordinates on top center of screen
 - Press F9 (editable) to enable/disable the mod
-- When the mod is enabled, press F10 (editable) to log current coordinates to file `CoordRecorder_Coords.txt`
+- When the mod is enabled, press F10 (editable) to log current coordinates to file

 ## Requirements
 - [ScriptHookV](http://www.dev-c.com/gtav/scripthookv/)